mflowgen/skywater-130nm/README.md

 13. `rtk-stream-out.map` is copied from https://foss-eda-tools.googlesource.com/skywater-pdk/libs/sky130_osu_sc/+/refs/heads/master/flow/pnr/streamOut.map.
 14. `adk.tcl` is handwritten looking at the lef and lib files.
 15. The final three calibre files are not available yet.
 We need to create some scripts that generate these files from the technology information in the PDK.
 16. As an alternative, we are using magic to check DRCs, and extract a SPICE netlist from the layout and netgen for LVS.
 Magic needs a `.magicrc` file to be in the folder from which magic is invoked, and a `.tech` file.
-Netgen needs also needs a setup files.
+Netgen also needs a setup file.
 We will get these files from the `open_pdks` repo.